Learn how to buy and rent Films & TV content on your Xbox 360 console.

-When you buy or rent a video from Xbox Video, you may have to decide whether to stream or download it.
+When you buy or rent a video from Films & TV, you may have to decide whether to stream or download it.

 Stream to watch now

 Streaming is a great option if you have a fast network and Internet connection and you want to watch the video immediately.
-Although any Internet connection will support downloading a video, a broadband Internet connection (cable, DSL or LAN) is recommended for Xbox Video, especially if you want to stream videos.
+Although any Internet connection will support downloading a video, Films & TV requires at least a broadband Internet connection (cable, DSL or LAN), especially if you want to stream videos.

-If your network isn't fast enough to stream the video, you'll be notified before you confirm payment.
+If your network isn't fast enough to stream the video, Films & TV will notify you before you confirm payment.
 If your network is too slow for HD streaming, you might be able to stream the SD version or simply download the title instead.

 Downloading works well when you have a slower Internet connection, when you want to make sure you get the best possible video quality from start to finish, or when your computer or device will be offline when you watch the video.

 Regardless of whether a network is wired or wireless, download speeds vary by region, Internet service provider and individual network.
-To optimise your download speed, use a broadband Internet connection and a wired (instead of wireless) connection for Xbox Video.
+To optimise your download speed, use a broadband Internet connection and a wired (instead of wireless) connection for Films & TV.

 Thanks for your feedback!